Hearts and Minds Film

 Serviam: "I Will Serve"

-Serviam Media, Inc. is a non-profit, charitable, educational corporation formed for the purpose of creating non-commercial, educational programming and digital media to inform, inspire and empower diverse audiences.
-The name Serviam means "I will serve."
-The company partners with organizations, institutions, and individuals throughout the nation to produce non-commercial films, websites and companion curriculum materials that will foster human understanding, multi-cultural appreciation and positive interaction in a variety of community settings.
+Serviam Media, Inc. is a non-profit, charitable, educational corporation formed in 2002 for the purpose of creating educational programming, digital media, and outreach initiatives to inform, inspire and empower diverse audiences.
+The company partners with organizations, institutions, and individuals throughout the nation to create programs that will foster human understanding, multi-cultural appreciation, and civic engagement.

 Find out who makes it happen.

-Cutting edge, award-winning projects of the highest production quality (widescreen format, Filmlook ® formatting) distributed through international partners for broadcast, educational versioning, and home video and DVD distribution.
-Check out our original programming!
+Cutting edge, award-winning documentary projects of the highest production quality focusing on the most pressing issues of our time, distributed through international partners for broadcast, educational versioning, and home video and DVD distribution.

 Staff & Leadership